polkapolka/budget-application-tutorial/README.md

  is the one typically used in production.
 If you are having trouble with it, then please [read this tutorial.](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04)

+ Don't forget to `python manage.py makemigration` and `python manage.py migrate` after you assign a database user.

 ### Budget Application Testing Tutorial